Landlord Tips & Tricks

 • Additional Fees – A landlord can keep money from a security deposit for additional fees such as missed bills payments.

-The landlord is responsible for returning a security deposit to a tenant after the lease term has expired.
-Each state has its time limit for returning a tenant security deposit.
+The landlord is responsible for returning a security deposit due to a tenant after the lease term has expired.
+Each state has a required time limit for returning a tenant security deposit.

 8. Can’t Discriminate Tenants Based on Certain Criteria